MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 - For the Azure Information Protection scanner:

-    - New cmdlet, [Update-AIPScanner](/powershell/module/azureinformationprotection/Update-AIPScanner): Required to run once after upgrading to from 1.29.5.0 and earlier versions.
+    - New cmdlet, [Update-AIPScanner](/powershell/module/azureinformationprotection/Update-AIPScanner): Required to run once after upgrading from version 1.26.6.0 or earlier.

     - New cmdlet, [Get-AIPScannerStatus](/powershell/module/azureinformationprotection/Get-AIPScannerStatus): Gets the current status of the service for the scanner.